Pregnancy and MS Choices booklet

 Postpartum relapse

 The risk of relapse following the birth of your baby increases for the first three months.
-It is suggested that if you had a higher level of disease activity and relapse rate before pregnancy, this would lead to an increase of relapse postpartum.
-If you had higher levels of disease activity before pregnancy, you should be closely monitored by your neurology and obstetric teams.
+It is also suggested that if you had a higher level of disease activity and relapse rate before pregnancy, this may lead to an increase in relapses postpartum.
+It follows that this risk is likely to be higher in those who were taking high efficacy drugs pre-conception as their disease activity is elevated to begin with.
+Ideally every woman affected by MS should be closely monitored by their neurology and obstetric teams during the early postpartum period.

 It is important to have conversations with your neurologist to discuss when you need to go back on a DMT to help reduce the chances of relapse.
 This is very individual and even more reason to have discussed options during pregnancy, so you are prepared and have a plan in place once the baby is born.